microbma/microbma.github.io/members.md

 ![](img/members/liushan.png)

 Shan Liu graduated from the Jiangxi Agricultural University with a Bachelor of Agriculture in agricultural resources and environmental in June 2018.
-After my graduated, I was lucky enough to enter BMA lab and became a member of the research group.
-My research project is Phyllosphere microbiome, and the main research content is its geographical distribution pattern and main driving factors.
-Although there are many difficulties in the process of research, I believe in where there is a way.
+After my graduated, she was lucky enough to enter BMA lab and became a member of the research group.
+My research project is phyllosphere microbiome, and the main research content is its geographical distribution pattern and main driving factors.
+Although there are many difficulties in the process of research, there is a way.

 #### Haoze Liu